Kevin Stenlund

-Kevin Stenlund (born 20 September 1996) is a Swedish professional ice hockey forward for the Utah Mammoth of the National Hockey League (NHL).
+Kevin Stenlund (born 20 September 1996) is a Swedish professional ice hockey player who is a forward for the Utah Mammoth of the National Hockey League (NHL).
 Stenlund was drafted by the Columbus Blue Jackets, 58th overall, in the 2015 NHL entry draft.
 Stenlund won the Stanley Cup with the Florida Panthers in 2024.

 Playing career

 Stenlund made his Swedish Hockey League debut playing with HV71 during the 2014–15 season.
 On 30 May 2015, Stenlund was signed to a two-year first team contract extension to remain with HV71.

 Columbus Blue Jackets

 On 23 May 2017, Stenlund signed his first NHL contract, agreeing to a three-year, entry-level deal with the Columbus Blue Jackets.
 In the 2017–18 season, he was returned on loan to continue his development in the SHL with HV71.
 Stenlund eclipsed his previous points totals in recording 15 assists and 22 points in 43 games before suffering an early exit with the club in the Wild Card round.
 Having completed the season with HV71, Stenlund was re-assigned to play out the remainder of the season with the Blue Jackets' AHL affiliate, the Cleveland Monsters, on 17 March 2018.

 On 17 June 2021, Stenlund re-signed with the Blue Jackets on a one-year contract.